Projects

 Neuonal Computer

-We attempted to culture neurons to play a cartpole game, acting in the place of silicon processor, a biological computer.
+We cultured neurons to play cartpole, acting in the place of a silicon processor, a biological computer.

 Scientific research poster titled 'Closed-Loop Control of the CartPole Task Using Neural Activity Recorded from Microelectrode Arrays'.
 The poster is divided into sections, including Abstract, Fully In-silico Simulation using BRIAN2, Validating the Digital-Neuronal Interface, Neuronal Culture Maintenance, and Next Steps.
 It contains diagrams, charts, and images of neuronal cultures on plates, along with technical descriptions and references.